hengliusky/FreeDeMo/README.md

 Below, we present some of the effects achieved through our work.
 <img src="https://github.com/hengliusky/FreeDeMo/blob/main/assets/example/show.png" alt="FreeDeMo">

-We also present some I2V videos.
+We also present some I2V videos of our FreeDeMo.
 <div align="center">
   <table>
     <tr>